Veikkosuhonen/astro_stacking/README.md

 <figure>
     <img src="./images/noise_trails.jpeg" alt="Example of noise trails" height="600px"/>
     <figcaption>
-        Strong blue noise trails appear when the noise reduction threshold is too high and does not detect hot pixels.
+        Strong noise trails appear when the noise reduction threshold is too high and does not detect hot pixels.
     </figcaption>
 </figure>

 Compared to the typical dark-frame noise removal, our method is faster in the data collection phase as no calibration frames are taken, but it might performs poorer in the end result.
 In this study we do not try to address any of the gaussian-like noise caused by factors such as dark current.
-The choice of ISO 1600 may have contributed to the high noise levels in our images, which result in clearly visible trails left by noise after alignment.
+The choice of ISO 1600 may have contributed to the high noise levels in our images, which result in the trails left by noise after alignment.

 <figure>
     <img src="./images/dark_current.jpg" alt="Example of noise trails" height="600px"/>